jennsroka/BudgetingSystem/README.md

 Multiple Classes:

-Account - hold account information
+Account - hold account information -- Jenn

-Bank - has all the withdrawal/deposit functions for each category of the budgeting system
+Bank - has all the withdrawal/deposit functions for each category of the budgeting system - Jenn

 Budget - has the categories and the breakdown of the actual budgeting system.